1. Cold Email Guide

 An example of an email in the spam folder, which, ironically, was an invitation to a webinar about why emails land in spam

-Reasons why emails land in the spam folder
+Why emails land in the spam folder, and how to prevent it

 There’s a number of elements of your email that the receiving server can analyze for spam filtering, and a number of corresponding reasons for a message landing in spam: